nadj24/gitclass-/readme.md

 change just to try doing rebase i feel like i like git

 add some modification non conflict case

+just making a change to see how to deal with the change from the remote